×

 Preparation

-1. To prepare the potatoes, grate the potatoes on the large side of a box grater.
-This can also be done in a food processor with a large grating attachment fixed to the inside of the processor bowl.
-Another way to do this is to simply use dehydrated potato shreds which have been rehydrated in warm water for 15-20 minutes then drained.
-Frozen shredded potatoes that have been thawed are also an option.
-If using fresh potatoes, grate the potatoes then transfer them into a clean dish towel.
-Wrap the potatoes up in a towel and squeeze the excess moisture out of the potatoes and place them into a large bowl.
+1. Grate the potatoes on the large side of a box grater or a food processor with a large grating attachment, and then transfer them into a clean dish towel.
+Wrap the potatoes in a towel and squeeze out the excess moisture.
+Place them into a large bowl.

 2. To the potatoes, add the onions, eggs, flour, salt, baking powder, and pepper.
 Stir the mixture until it is just combined.
 Allow it to rest for 3-5 minutes.

-3. To cook the latkes, heat the oil over medium-high heat in a non-stick skillet or frying pan.
-Place golf ball-sized mounds of the potato mixture in the hot oil, gently press the mixture down into a pancake.
+3. Heat the oil over medium-high heat in a non-stick skillet or frying pan.
+Place golf ball-sized mounds of the potato mixture in the hot oil, and gently press the mixture down into a pancake.

-4. Allow the latkes to get golden brown on both sides for about 3-5 minutes.
+4. Allow the latkes to get golden brown; this should take about 3-5 minutes.
 Flip the latkes over and continue to cook for another 3-5 minutes.
-Remove the latkes from the pan and allow them to drain slightly on a wire rack or a plate lined with a paper towel.
+Remove the latkes from the pan and drain the excess oil by placing them on a wire rack or a plate lined with a paper towel.

 Reviews